KJCats/My-Notes/1 - Raw Notes/Notes to Allegory of the Cave.md

 If one of these prisoners is getting dragged out to the sun, it would hurt their eyes.
 They wouldn't be able to see the truth instantly.

-He proceeds to describe how the prisoners
+He proceeds to describe how the prisoners would

 # References